NaimaBousnina/Subjective_FV_Explainability_Performance_Assessment/README.md

      You can refer to [How to Host a Node.js Website With Apache on Ubuntu](https://linuxnightly.com/how-to-host-a-node-js-website-with-apache-on-ubuntu/?utm_content=cmp-true) to host the software application in
      Apache2 web server and run it online.

+### 3.2 Run the Rejection Decisions Test Sub-Experiment software with provided data:
+  1. Clone the repository
+  2. Install the requested requirements as detailed section ** Requirements **
+  3. Upload the the provided data to the MongoDB database using the following commands:

+     `mongoimport --type csv -d test_2 -c trains --headerline --columnsHaveTypes --file ./database/trains.csv`

+     `mongoimport --type csv -d test_2 -c pairs --headerline --columnsHaveTypes --file ./database/random_pairs.csv`

+  4. Launch the software application

+      #### - In localhost:

+     - Start a mongosh session: `mongosh`
+     - Initiate the web server: `sudo node app.js`

+     #### -In Apache2 web server:

+     You can refer to [How to Host a Node.js Website With Apache on Ubuntu](https://linuxnightly.com/how-to-host-a-node-js-website-with-apache-on-ubuntu/?utm_content=cmp-true) to host the software application in
+     Apache2 web server and run it online.